AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 procedures must be used to install GSAS-II without it and once installed without git, updates of GSAS-II must be done manually.

-We are currently in a transition period in its migration from the previous subversion server to GitHub and updates will be made in parallel to both servers.
+We are currently in a transition period to GitHub from a previous subversion server.
+As we migrate to GitHub, updates will be made in parallel to both servers.

 Python Requirements
 -----------------------